Communicating Data to Non-Technical Audiences

 A county commissioner deciding budget allocations needs different information than a program manager adjusting service delivery.
 A community coalition planning advocacy needs different framing than clinicians changing practice protocols.
 The same data serves different purposes depending on who uses it.

 Ask your preceptor about the audience before you begin preparing.
 What questions do they typically ask?
 What communication formats have worked well previously?
 What terminology resonates or creates confusion?
+This preparation is similar to the audience analysis required when presenting to unfamiliar audiences in any public health context.

 Leading with Implications